 Humanity is entering a completely new world – a world of genetic engineering, sophisticated AI, emerging technologies, dramatic ecological changes, and the rising symbiosis between sciences and humanities.
 Social and technological complexity is increasing rapidly in front of our eyes.

 This world, in which we have little experience and intuition, presents unique challenges for children and adults alike.
-As humanity becomes increasingly more technologically sophisticated and powerful, it needs more wisdom to avoid harming itself, the life on Earth, and the whole planet.
+As humanity becomes increasingly more technologically sophisticated and powerful, it needs more wisdom to avoid harming itself, life on Earth, and the whole planet.

-What should we teach our children to make sure they make good use of that newly acquired power?
+What should we teach our children to make sure that they make good use of this newly acquired power?
 Fundamentally, we should start with developing qualities such as open-mindedness and fearless inquiry, critical thinking and big-picture perspective.

 Astrobiology is a great source of open-ended problems for all ages, and can be used to model questioning techniques for students.
 In our classes, children learn to be comfortable with unknowns and to revisit what they take for granted.
 The instructors serve as role models for asking questions, making mistakes, and getting stuck, building a growth mindset and mental resilience.

-As a space science, astrobiology allows students to zoom out from their habitual perspective and see themselves on the cosmic scale.
-It helps a child get a holistic view of the world by bringing together scientific disciplines that are frequently taught in isolation.
+As a space science, astrobiology allows students to zoom out from their habitual perspective and see themselves on a cosmic scale.
+It helps a child to develop a holistic view of the world by bringing together scientific disciplines that are frequently taught in isolation.

 One of the buzzwords of modern science is “complexity.”
 Sadly, it is rarely addressed in a school classroom, leaving children disconnected from the scientific debate.
 Meanwhile, astrobiology, with its focus on the emergence of life, has tremendous potential for bringing the ideas of complexity and emergence into the STEM educational discourse, starting as early as upper elementary and middle school.